Honeywell: 2015–present

-In 2018, Honeywell spun off both Honeywell Turbo Technologies (now Garrett Advancing Motion) and its consumer products business (Resideo); both companies are publicly traded on the New York Stock Exchange.
-For the fiscal year 2019, Honeywell reported net income of US$6.230 billion, with an annual revenue of US$36.709 billion, an decrease of 19.11% over the previous fiscal cycle.
-Honeywell's shares traded at over $158 per share, and its market capitalization was valued at over US$113.25 billion in September 2020.
+In 2018, Honeywell spun off both Honeywell Turbo Technologies, now Garrett Advancing Motion, and its consumer products business, Resideo.
+Both companies are publicly traded on the New York Stock Exchange.
+For the fiscal year 2019, Honeywell reported net income of US$6.230 billion, with an annual revenue of US$36.709 billion, a decrease of 19.11% over the previous fiscal cycle.
+Honeywell's market capitalization was valued at over US$113.25 billion in September 2020.

 Honeywell relocated its corporate headquarters in October 2019 to Charlotte, North Carolina.
-On July 1, 2019, Honeywell moved employees into a temporary headquarters building in Charlotte before their new building was complete.
+In July 2019, Honeywell moved employees into a temporary headquarters building in Charlotte before their new building was complete.

-Honeywell Forge launched as an analytics platform software for industrial and commercial applications such as aircraft, building, industrial, worker and cyber-security.
+In 2020, Honeywell Forge launched as an analytics platform software for industrial and commercial applications such as aircraft, building, industrial, worker and cyber-security.
 In collaboration with Carnegie Mellon University National Robotics Engineering Center, the Honeywell Robotics was created in Pittsburgh to focus on supply chain transformation.
 The Honeywell robotic unloader grabs packages in tractor-trailers then places them on conveyor belts for handlers to sort.

-GoDirect Trade launched as an online marketplace for surplus aircraft parts such as engines, electronics, and APU parts.
-Honeywell announced, in March 2020, its quantum computer is based on trapped ions, its expected quantum volume is at least 64; which Honeywell's CEO called the world's most powerful quantum computer.
-Honeywell announced the spinoff of its quantum division into a separate company named "Quantinuum" in November 2021.
+In May 2019, GoDirect Trade launched as an online marketplace for surplus aircraft parts such as engines, electronics, and APU parts.
+In March 2020, Honeywell announced that its quantum computer is based on trapped ions.
+Its expected quantum volume is at least 64, which Honeywell's CEO called the world's most powerful quantum computer.
+In November 2021, Honeywell announced the spinoff of its quantum division into a separate company named "Quantinuum".

+In March 2023, Honeywell announced Vimal Kapur as its next CEO, effective June 1, 2023.
+In December 2023, Honeywell acquired Carrier Global's security business.

+In February 2024, Honeywell filed a lawsuit against Lone Star Aerospace, Inc., alleging that their software products infringe on five patents.

+On October 1, 2024, Honeywell partnered with Google to integrate data with generative AI with an aim to streamline autonomous operations for its customers.

+On October 8, 2024, it was announced that the company's advanced materials division would be spun-off into a new company.

+On February 6, 2025, it was announced that Honeywell would be spun-off into three independent companies after activist investor Elliott Investment Management who is in favor of the split took a major stake in the company.
+With its aerospace, automation, and previously announced advanced materials segments being split into separate companies.

+On May 22, 2025, the company announced it was acquiring Johnson Matthey's Catalyst Technologies arm for £1.8 billion.